TABLE OF CONTENTS

 command under the terms of Executive Order 9066.

-near Santa Barbara.
-A timely act from the standpoint of the
+Santa Barbara.
+A timely act from the standpoint of the exclusionists.

-designating the Western half of the three Pacific Coast states and
+the Western half of the three Pacific Coast states and the southern

 March 11 -- General DeWitt established the Wartime Civil Control